VIDEO AND PHONE SESSIONS AVAILABLE

 If you’re curious to see how you can make your relationship even better, let’s talk!

-Let’s connect with a free, 15-minute phone consultation.
-I’ll answer any questions you may have so you can decide if therapy with me is a good fit.
+Let’s connect with a free, 20-minute phone or video consultation.
+I’ll answer any questions you may have about online couples couneling so you can decide if therapy with me is a good fit.
 It’s the first step to a more fulfilling relationship.